Articles

 Table of Contents

-This article explores the pros and cons of using a Venturi flume for flow measurement.
+This article explores the advantages and disadvantages of using a Venturi flume for flow measurement.
 We’ll delve into what a Venturi flume is, its key characteristics, and how it stacks up against other flow measurement methods like weirs.

 In conclusion, Venturi flumes are a valuable tool for measuring large flow rates, particularly in wastewater and open channel applications.
 While they offer several advantages over weirs, such as lower head loss and suitability for unclean water, their limitations, such as nonlinear flow and potential for plugging, should be considered during the selection process.